Alpine Skills Course

 Crossing a glacier on Mt Athabasca during a mountaineering course

-• All course dates full for 2023.
-Please contact us if you wish to be on the waitlist.
-For some of the similar climbing & skills check out our popular Glacier Travel courses and Sport or Trad rock climbing courses!
+• Please contact us if you would like to be on the waiting list or check out our popular Glacier Travel, Intro Mountaineering and various rock climbing courses for learning some of the same skills!
 Custom trips & instruction also available year round.

 Max Group Size: 4